-The amounts for the year ended December 31, 2022 represent activity through the date of Separation.
-Refer to Note 1 for further details on separation related adjustments.
+- (1) The amounts for the year ended December 31, 2022 represent activity through the date of Separation. - (2) Refer to Note 1, "Nature of the Business and Basis of Presentation," for further details on separation related adjustments.

 Related Party Agreements